Catel/Catel/README.md

 Catel requires Visual Studio 2019 to compile successfully.
 You also need to ensure you have the following features installed:

+Note that the `.vsconfig` in the src root should notify about missing components when opening the solution.

 - .NET desktop development
 - Universal Windows Platform development
 - Mobile development with .NET